Expensify.org/hunger SNAP campaign status

 What are each of these options for and how do you use them?
 Let's take a look.

-By clicking the "Secondary Login" link, you will be redirected to your Account Details page where you will be able to add and verify your mobile number as a Secondary Login:
+By clicking the "Secondary Login" link, Expensify will redirect to your Account Details page where you will be able to add and verify your mobile number as a Secondary Login:

-Once this is added you will be able to send invoices and receive payments through Venmo!
+Once added, you will be able to send invoices and receive payments through Venmo!